Best Angle Grinder for Sharpening Mower Blades

 Versatility

-Well suited to mower blade touchups, small metal trimming, sanding and light woodworking tasks.
-It isn’t meant for heavy, continuous grinding jobs, so for larger or prolonged work you’ll want a full‑size corded or professional cordless grinder.
+Well suited to mower blade touchups, small metal trimming, sanding, and light woodworking tasks.
+It is not meant for heavy, continuous grinding jobs.

 Key Benefits